 Oh no … BLOOD!
 As Honey and I were walking down the sidewalk, I noticed her paw was leaving marks on the pavement.
 And our regular vet was hundreds of miles away.
-While Honey’s injury was clearly not life-threatening, it still needed care sooner rather than later, and that meant it was time to find an emergency vet.
+Though Honey’s injury was clearly not life-threatening, it still needed care sooner rather than later.
+And that meant it was time to find an emergency vet.

 While seeking care for Honey, I learned a lot about emergency vet care.
-Hopefully you’ll never need to know any of this – but if your pet gets ill or injured while you’re traveling, here are a few things you need to know.
+Hopefully you’ll never need to know any of this.
+But if your pet gets ill or injured while you’re traveling, here are a few things that will help.

-If your pet gets hurts or sick at home, you’re likely to call your regular vet.
-Of course, these thing rarely happen during office hours, and local veterinarians usually aren’t staffed around the clock.
-Some smaller practices network to provide after-hours care or partner with larger emergency providers, so be sure to ask what your vet recommends in the event you need pet care in the middle of the night.
+When your pet gets hurts or sick at home, you’re likely to call your regular vet.
+However, these things never seem to happen during office hours!
+And local veterinarians aren’t usually staffed around the clock.
+Some small vet practices work together to provide after-hours care, while others partner with larger emergency providers.
+Be sure to ask your veterinarian what they recommend if you need pet care in the middle of the night.

-Some veterinarians provide a full range of routine care (wellness exams, vaccinations, minor surgeries, etc.) and also offer emergency care.
-Often, they are open only during normal business hours, but many have an on-call veterinarian who can meet patients after hours.
+Some veterinarians provide a full range of routine care (wellness exams, vaccinations, minor surgeries, etc.) as well as emergency care.
+Often, they are open only during normal business hours, but have on-call veterinarians who see patients after hours.

 A full-service emergency provider can also provide follow-up care to your pet during their recovery.

-Some round-the-clock veterinary clinics provide routine services, and others have only specialists who treat the most injured and sickest pets in consultation with your pet’s regular veterinarian.
+Some round-the-clock emergency clinics provide routine services.
+Others only staff specialists who treat the most severely injured and ill pets in consultation with their regular veterinarian.

-A few decades ago, this kind of care was only provided in veterinarian teaching hospitals, but now there are 24-hour emergency veterinary clinics in every part of the country.
+This kind of care was once only available at veterinarian teaching hospitals, but now there are 24-hour emergency veterinary clinics in every part of the country.
 Some large cities have several, and a few even have ambulance services to pick up injured or ill pets.

-Emergency veterinarians operate a little differently than your home veterinarian.
+Emergency veterinarians operate a little differently than regular veterinarians.
 Here are a few tips to keep you from being surprised: